raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- task ---

-Change the question text to something you like.
-Ask your user to enter a quote.
+Change the question text to ask your user to enter a quote.
 You could say something like:
 + What is your quote?
 + Halt!
 Who goes there?
 + Enter your favourite quote to start!